taowa/pubkeys/README.md

 # PGP / GPG Keys
 `Taowa_Munene-Tardif.asc`
+`Phone.asc`
+`Windows.asc`

-My master key lives offline and is manipulated using Tails running from a CD-ROM.
+The master key for my main key (`Taowa_Munene-Tardif.asc`) lives offline and is manipulated using Tails running from a CD-ROM.
 My subkeys live on a security token.

+You'll also find `Phone.asc` and `Windows.asc`, which live online on my phone and Windows machines.
+Note that these keys should **never** certify keys that aren't my main key.
+If they do, please let me know.

 ## Certification Policy